Effective Ways to Improve your Distribution Channel Strategy

 This is how it works.
 When a customer makes an online order, warehouses or retailers place the item into a secure retail parcel locker.
 Then, once it’s ready for pick up, the final customer will be notified by a text, email, or app alert, and they can then retrieve their package from the locker using a unique code whenever is convenient for them.

-Parcel Pending’s Buy Online, Pick-Up in Locker, or BOPIL solution makes the order fulfilment process seamless.
+Parcel Pending by Quadient’s Buy Online, Pick-Up in Locker, or BOPIL solution makes the order fulfilment process seamless.
 In addition to enhanced retail customer experience, satisfaction and loyalty, BOPIL systems also provide these benefits:

 - Both warehouse and retail workers spend less time sorting out packages and more time on more valuable business.